Joseroman12/nperrin/data/me/pendings.md

 - Make program to form words from an input of text.
 - Make program to save like pocket read later sites, with puppeteer.
+- Make program to remove or keep phone photos with adb.
 - Make program to track hours from an excel and send them to my boss.
 - Config pc to use `youtube-dl` from a list.
 - Make Sportclub activity db and client.